Review on Monachyle Mhor

-The restaurant at Monachyle is equally legendary and it's local boy Tom Lewis that reigns supreme in the kitchen.
-Resident in the glen for over 25 years Tom has a string of awards to his name and having been brought up on a farm understands the fruits of nature.
-Most of the produce used in his kitchen comes from within a 30 mile radius and when planning a menu he begins with what's in season and then considers the weather.
+The restaurant at Monachyle is equally legendary and it's local boy Tom Lewis who reigned supreme in the kitchen for 14 year, before handing the reins to Head Chef Marysia Paszkowska, so he could take over running the hotel.
+Most of the produce used in her kitchen comes from within a 30 mile radius and when planning a menu she begins with what's in season and then considers the weather.
 Game comes from their own back yard and the organic kitchen garden provides herbs, soft fruit and vegetables.
-Tom even finds time to go foraging for wild mushrooms.
+Tom is still involved with the food from sourcing, planning to picking and planning and still finds time to forage.

 Served in the conservatory dining room with its spectacular views, lunch can be an a la carte menu or something simple like soup and sandwiches on homemade bread.
 Dinner moves up a gear with a four course table d'hôte menu.

 The wine list is an international slate featuring a good spread from across the world and is supported by an impressive array of malt whiskeys.